 Anyone half-tuned into news from Ulcer this week may recall an overreaction from (insert one side of the community here) ______________ to (insert other side of community here) ______________ .
 Time for the Irish Language’s turn on the rotation crop of woes.

 Neck veins are bulging over the Gaeltacht Scholarships awarded to two pupils from Twinbrook to enhance their

 drinking, smoking and snogging skills Irish learning experience with an all-expenses-paid three weeks in the wilds of Donegal.
-Unionists are coasting close to apoplexy from this latest move by Sinn Féin to name thr bursary scheme after freedom fighter/terrorist (delete as appropriate), Bobby Sands.
+Unionists are coasting close to apoplexy from this latest move by Sinn Féin to name their bursary scheme after hunger striker, Bobby Sands.

 Protection and assertion of cultural heritage is a cornerstone of life and strife in this contested terrain and the basis on which parity of identity rests.
 Sinn Féin has been pursuing an Irish language policy on and off with varying degrees of enthusiasm since The Good Friday Agreement.
 The Bobby Sands Bursary is a joint initiative by the party and local business-owners committed to helping children learn the language.
 Such schemes are replicated across Northern Ireland, often with funding assistance from mainstream social regeneration programmes replenished from the coffers of local tax payers.

 As a break from the wilds of West Belfast, a chance to flex their social muscles among their peers, and an opportunity to top up on the cúpla focail, what harm?
 The pages of local newspapers are seasonally adorned with photos of students from “disadvantaged communities” beaming on receipt of same.
 The coverage coated in respectability with local party councillors flanked by school principals and regional education board representatives.